FazeFlynn/Android-Class/readme.md

 #### **Overview of Coroutines in Kotlin**
 - Coroutines are Kotlin’s solution for asynchronous programming, enabling developers to write non-blocking code in a sequential manner.
 - Coroutines help manage tasks on different threads without blocking the main thread.
-- The main building blocks are:
+- The main building blocks are:   `C LAD`
   - **CoroutineScope**: Defines the scope for coroutines.
   - **Launch**: Creates a coroutine that doesn’t return a result (used for fire-and-forget tasks).
   - **Async**: Creates a coroutine that returns a result (used for tasks that need a result).